domidzitac/nanoTCP/README.md

 # TCP-Jia-Komiljon
-A open-source TCP/IP implementation in C. Simulated using mininet
+TCP/IP implementation in C. Simulated using Mininet.

-Current functionality:
+Base features:
-  * Sending packets based on a fixed sending window size (WND size 10)
+  * The sender sends packets based on a window.
-  * Reciever sending cumulative acks to server.
+  * The receiver sending cumulative acks to server.
-  * Moving the sending window and transmitting new packets on the sender
+  * When a sent packet is `acked`, the window slides and a new packet is transmitted from the sender.
+  * All reading and writing operations are done directly to file using `fseek`

-  * Buffering out of order packets on the reciever end.
+Buffering out of order packets:

-  * Timeout mechanism on the server to re-send packets
+  * If the receiver receives an out of packet, the packet is buffered by writing to the location in disk.
+  * A circular array is used to track the packets that have been acked.
+  * On arrival of a new packet, if it completes a buffered sequence, then send cumulative ack.
+  * If sender did not recieve ack within timeout window, it will re-send the packets.

 ---
 How to run mininet.